ejbosia/Fermat-Spirals/README.md

+> ⚠️ **The updated version of this project can be found here: https://github.com/ejbosia/connected-fermat-spirals**

 # Fermat-Spirals
 Connected Fermat Spirals are a space filling curve that could be used for additive manufacturing.
 The algorithm is presented in this paper: https://dl.acm.org/doi/10.1145/2897824.2925958.